knetikmedia/knetikcloud-php-client/KnetikCloudClient/docs/Api/UsersApi.md

 Choose a new password after a reset

 Finish resetting a user's password using the secret provided from the password-reset endpoint.
 Password should be in plain text and will be encrypted on receipt.
-Use SSL for security.
+Use SSL for security. <br><br><b>Permissions Needed:</b> ANY

 ### Example
 ```php